brahmantyo12/gxdiag/README.md

 > A lightweight, modular, and professional tool to test hardware peripherals and monitor system events directly from your browser.

 ![Project Banner](screenshots/banner.png)
-*(Note: Upload a screenshot of your dashboard to the 'screenshots' folder)*

 ## 🔗 Live Demo
 🚀 **[Click here to open GXDiag Live](https://gxdiag.brahmantyo12.my.id)**